More Plan Options

 Medicare Supplement Plan N is similar to Plan D, but covers Medicare Part B coinsurance costs differently.
 Due to its lower cost and good coverage, it's catching the attention of many Florida seniors.
 Here are the 10 best Medigap Plan N policies available in Florida based on our reviews (click for details):

-We review all major Medigap insurance carriers selling policies in Florida.
-Our 5-star ratings are unbiased.
-We use a complex formula that evaluates years in business, A.M.
-Best financial strength rating, plans serviced, plan premiums and fees.
-Currently, our formula does not take rate increase history into account, so be sure to ask your agent for this information.
+We review all major Medicare Supplement insurance carriers servicing Medigap policies in Florida.
+Our reviews are unbiased.
+We use a balanced formula that looks at years in business, A.M.
+Best financial strength rating, plans serviced, plan premiums, and fees.
+Our current formula does not take rate increase history into account.

-Our analysis of Medicare Supplement Plans in Florida is based on a statewide review, not national.
+Our review of Medicare Supplement Plans in Florida is based on a statewide analysis, not nationwide.
 We recommend consumers use our 5-star ratings as one aspect of their decision-making process.
 It helps compare insurance carriers at-a-glance.

-How Much do Medicare Supplement Plans Cost in Florida?
+How Much do Supplemental Medicare Plans Cost in Florida?

 All Florida Medicare supplement policies offer the same basic benefits, however, some offer additional gap coverage.
-This allows you to choose the amount of insurance you need.
+This lets you get the additional insurance you need to cover the gaps in your Medicare Parts A and B benefits.

 Each insurance company decides which policies it wants to sell, although state laws might affect which ones they offer.
 Insurance companies that sell Medicare supplemental insurance: